It's impossible not to be swept up in the wondrous tide of humanity that is the Barkhor, a kora (pilgrim circuit) that winds clockwise...

 Jokhang Temple information

 The two-storeyed Jokhang is best visited in the morning, though the crowds of yak-butter-spooning pilgrims can be thick.
-Access is possible in the afternoon through a side entrance but only the ground floor chapels can be viewed (and then only through a grill) and there are no pilgrims.
+Access is possible in the afternoon through a side entrance, but only the ground-floor chapels can be viewed (and then only through a grille) and there are no pilgrims.